-Gustavo Dudamel Awarded the Glenn Gould Prize
+Gustavo Dudamel Awarded The Glenn Gould Prize

-He currently serves as Music and Artistic Director of the Los Angeles Philharmonic, and Music Director of the Opéra National de Paris & Simón Bolívar Symphony Orchestra.
+He is currently Music and Artistic Director of the Los Angeles Philharmonic, and Music Director of the Opéra National de Paris and Simón Bolívar Symphony Orchestra.

 One of the world's foremost conductors, renowned for his dynamic presence on the podium and his unwavering belief that music has the power to transform lives and change the world, Venezuelan-born conductor, violinist and music education activist Gustavo Dudamel has been chosen as the fourteenth Glenn Gould Prize Laureate.
 Currently serving as Music and Artistic Director of the Los Angeles Philharmonic, and Music Director of the Opéra National de Paris and Simón Bolívar Symphony Orchestra, Maestro Dudamel has introduced classical music to new audiences and provided access to the arts to many underserved communities around the world.